philTornquist/Composed/README.md

 	Point2D is Number, Number         'Wrong'

 This is the way 'Point2D' is defined in other programming languages and conveys the representation of 'Point2D'.
 Types in Composed reflect the interpretation of them.
-Composed combinations can be read "A 2D Point contains an X-Coordinate and a Y-Coordinate" and not like "Our 2D Point will contain two numbers for the X-Coordinate and Y-Coordinate".
+Combination conversions can be read as "A 2D Point contains an X-Coordinate and a Y-Coordinate" and not like "Our 2D Point will contain two numbers for the X-Coordinate and Y-Coordinate".
 The Composed definition of 'Point2D' is complete but in order to use it 'X' and 'Y' need to be defined.

 ####Specification
 Specification Conversions are like typedefs in C. They are used to extend the meaning of another type and even narrow the possible values.
 Continuing the 'Point2D' example, 'X' and 'Y' will be defined as: